 Let’s examine the knowledge discovery process in the diagram above in details:

-- Data then is pre-processed and transformed into standard format.
+- Data then is pre-processed and transformed into the standard format.

 - Then those patterns and rules are interpreted to new or useful knowledge or information.

-The ultimate goal of knowledge discovery and data mining process is to find the patterns that are hidden among the huge sets of data and interpret them to useful knowledge and information.
-As described in process diagram above, data mining is a central part of knowledge discovery process.
-Let answer the question “what is data mining?” by examining several data mining definitions.
+The ultimate goal of the knowledge discovery and the data mining process is to find the patterns that are hidden among the huge sets of data and interpret them to useful knowledge and information.
+As described in the process diagram above, data mining is a central part of the knowledge discovery process.
+Let’s answer the question “what is data mining?” by examining several data mining definitions.